Connect your soundbar to your television in 5 steps

 Place the soundbar where you want it.
 For an optimal sound reproduction, place the soundbar in front of the television or mount above or below the television.
 Don't place the soundbar in a closed cabinet as the sound won't be able to spread and the device will overheat.

-Step 3: place the optional subwoofer and connect it
+Optional step: place the subwoofer and connect it if necessary

 If your soundbar doesn't include a separate subwoofer, skip this step.
 If you do have a separate subwoofer, connect it now.
 Place the subwoofer near a wall.
 The subwoofer doesn't have to be visible, and it doesn't have to sit right next to the soundbar.
 Some subwoofers can be connect by cable, while other subwoofers need to be connected to the soundbar wirelessly.

 You can connect a wired subwoofer with the included subwoofer cable.
 The connections can be found at the rear of the subwoofer and soundbar.

 A wireless subwoofer will automatically connect to the soundbar.
 All you have to do is plug the cords of subwoofer and soundbar into the socket and turn on both devices.

 Turn on your television and play sound.
 You can do this by setting up a movie or channel.
 Use the soundbar's remote control to choose the correct input.
 The button you use for this is usually called Input or Source.
 Press this until the soundbar screen shows the correct input.
 For HDMI cables, this connection is called TV, ARC or HDMI.
 For optical cables, this connection is called Optical, Digital or D-In.

 Step 5: set up the output device for your television